Humans genetically modified with animal genes.

 "I already promised."

-Pieter shook his head and stood; a stocky figure in a dark blue uniform.
+Pieter shook his head and stood; a stocky figure in the dark blue uniform of Bergen colony's Ruler.
 "It is not too late.
 You owe no allegiance to Farasi.
 I should have told him long ago that he could not have you.
 This was my failing, not yours.
 You were only a boy of fifteen when he decided he wanted you."